2 Acts, Book Musical, Rated PG

-Oscar Wilde's sparkling play about social hypocrisy among Victorian England's wealthy elite.
-Oscar Wilde’s outlandish masterpiece is one of the cleverest comedies in the English language and the basis for this beguiling musical version.
-Featuring a score teaming with frothy melodies and clever lyrics, ERNEST IN LOVE is a delightful romp through love and manners.
+Oscar Wilde's outlandish, The Importance of Being Ernest is one of the most clever comedies in the English language and the basis for this beguiling musical version.
+Featuring a score teaming with frothy melodies and clever lyrics, Ernest In Love is a delightful romp through love and manners.

-A faithful adaptation of Wilde's comic masterpiece, ERNEST IN LOVE features all of its much-beloved characters and most of the same production demands, with the addition of a small band.
+A faithful adaptation of Wilde's comic masterpiece, Ernest In Love features all of its much-beloved characters and most of the same production demands, with the addition of a small band.
 The clever, tuneful score is the perfect complement to Wilde's incomparable wordplay and immortal witticisms in this delightful reworking of what has been called "the funniest play in the English language."

 Visit the Ernest In Love page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 The cast album for Damn Yankees originally featured Gwen Verdon in a baseball shirt, against a green background.
 It was quickly replaced with another cover showing Verdon in her skimpy Lola costume on a red background.
 Record sales skyrocketed!